manabie-com/togo/README.md

 #### Step 2:

     - Cd to folder that contains source code of application(pull from GIT).
-    - Run this command: `docker-compose up`.
+    - Run this command: docker-compose up.
 Todo app will be setup and migrate automatically.
-    - After above command done: 2 services will be created that are **backend** and **db**.
+    - After above command done: 2 services will be created that are <backend> and <db>.

 #### Step 3:

     - Make sure you are in Todo project folder
-    - Access docker container of **backend** and create super user:
+    - Access docker container of <backend> and create super user:
-      - `docker-compose exec backend sh`
+      - docker-compose exec backend sh
-      - run this command: `python manage.py createsuperuser`.
-Now you can set `username` and `password` for this super user.
+      - run this command: python manage.py createsuperuser.
+Now you can set <username> and <password> for this super user.

 #### Step 4(Optional):